Tropical Storm Claudette brings rain, floods to Gulf Coast | Science-Environment

 - United States

-Tropical Storm Claudette dumped heavy rain across coastal areas of Louisiana, Mississippi, and Alabama as it chugged inland Saturday, threatening flash floods and possibly tornadoes along its soggy course across the Southeast.
+Tropical Storm Claudette dumped heavy rain across the US Gulf Coast from Louisiana to Florida as it chugged inland Saturday, triggering flash floods and tornado warnings along its soggy course across the Southeast.

-The National Hurricane Center declared Claudette organized enough to qualify as a named storm at 4 am Saturday, well after the storm's center of circulation had come ashore southwest of New Orleans.
+The National Hurricane Center declared Claudette organized enough to qualify as a named storm at 4 a.m.
+Saturday, well after the storm's centre of circulation had come ashore southwest of New Orleans.
 It was north of the city three hours later, with maximum sustained winds of 45 mph (72 kph) as the storm plodded to the northeast at 12 mph (19 kph).
-The heaviest rains were far from the center, near the Mississippi-Alabama state line.
+The heaviest rains were far from the centre, near the Mississippi-Alabama state line.

 Tornado warnings were issued from the Mississippi coast to the western Florida panhandle.
-In Mobile County, Alabama, someone reported storm damage to a fishing pier on Dauphin Island, Alabama, said Glen Brannan of the county Emergency Management Agency.
-He said there were no reports of injuries.
+Residents of Pace, Florida, called 911 to report a possible twister that tore the roofs off two homes and damaged at least three others.

+"Nobody's hurt," said Sarah Whitfield, spokeswoman for Santa Rosa County, where the Florida homes were damaged.
+"We're just thankful it happened after sunrise," not overnight as people slept.

 Business owners across the Gulf Coast, from restaurateurs to swamp boat operators, had anticipated an influx of tourist cash after a year of lost revenue due to the coronavirus pandemic.